 Criminal Records Expungement Project

-Offering help getting an expungement of any criminal record that is not a misdemeanor or felony plea or conviction.
+Able to help in getting an expungement of any criminal record that is not a misdemeanor or felony plea or conviction.
 An expungement is an essential component of a name change.
 There is the possibility of a pardon available for those who have misdemeanors and felonies and they should still contact the program if that is impeding their name change.

 Copyright © Proud Haven 2017.
 All rights reserved.